 The time you spend with your child, or the time you don’t, matters to them.

 Ready to dive in even deeper?
 Check out the most popular parenting post on Middle Class Dad.
-The 23 Qualities of a Good Father.
+The 23 Qualities of a Good Father (click to read my article on all 23).

 Dads, in all sincerity, if you take nothing else away from this, I want you to take this.